Political Advocacy

 ABC has negotiated the language with Local Governments, Architects, and the Florida Transportation Builders.
 FTBA is having conversations with the Engineers about the geotechnical service component of the bill.

-Workplace Heat Exposure and Employment Requirements (HB 433 Rep. Esposito/SB 1492 Sen. Trumbull)
+PASSED - Workplace Heat Exposure and Employment Requirements (HB 433 Rep. Esposito/SB 1492 Sen. Trumbull)

 About this Legislation: